gsilva2016/langchain-examples/common/rtsploader/README.md

 ## RTSPChunkLoader
 `RTSPChunkLoader` class exposes a document loader for creating video chunks from RTSP streams.
-Optionally, you can enable a yolo object detection model to also record detected objects in the chunk documents.
+Optionally, you can enable a yolo object detection model to record detected objects in the frames to the chunk documents.

 ### Yolo disabled
 ```
-from langchain_rtspchunk import RTSPChunkLoader
+from rtsploader_wrapper import RTSPChunkLoader

 rtsp_loader = RTSPChunkLoader(
     rtsp_url="rtsp://<user>:<pass>@<camera-ip>",